Arsh1213/getting_started_with_javascript/Chapters/2_programming101.md

 What the industry calls "_best practices_" is essentially a mix of habits and attitude towards solving problems in an elegant yet efficient way.
 As with anything else, good habits yield immense benefits in the long run, and great attitude gives a perspective of the human efforts that goes into creating software.
 In that sense, programming is not much different from practicing art, mathematics, or any other creative pursuits.

 In this section, we discuss some timeless gems of programming that has emerged from the collective experience of billions of man-hours.
-If you inculcate the suggested habits, your efficiency in programming will increase manifold.
+If you inculcate the suggested habits right from the beginning, your efficiency in programming will increase manifold.

+  - Code for humans: Source code, written in high level programming languages like JavaScript, are for the consumption of humans.
+The machine will never complain if you can program it directly in machine code.
+But humans, especially the intelligent breed of programmers, are intolerant to gibberish.
+  - Write Readable Code: In continuation to the point above, always write readable code.
+Readability comprises of the following:
+      - Self-explanatory naming conventions: Which is better - `var name = "John"` or `var n = "John"`?
+Does `n` even mean  anything?
+      - Indentation: